 Input filters cause the Pipeline to examine incoming packets, and Output filters cause it to examine outgoing packets.
 If the filter is applied as a data filter on the Ethernet, it affects packets from the Ethernet into the Pipeline or from the Pipeline out to the Ethernet.
-If applied as a data or call filter on a WAN interface defined in a Connection or Answer profile, it affects packets from that WAN interface into the Pipeline or from the Pipeline or Answer profile, it affects packets from that WAN interface into the Pipeline or from the
+If applied as a data or call filter on a WAN interface defined in a Connection or Answer profile, it affects packets from that WAN interface into the Pipeline or from the Pipeline out to that interface.